ecedenizcevik/Thesis-Code-Component/README.md

 # Thesis Project: Facial Emotion Recognition Experiments
+Facial Emotion Recognition on Japanese Emotion "Ahegao"

 This repository contains the code and materials for my thesis project on facial emotion recognition (FER) using both deep learning and traditional machine learning methods.
 It includes dataset preparation scripts, a support vector machine (SVM) baseline on ResNet50 feature embeddings, a custom convolutional neural network (CNN), and a VGG16-based transfer learning model.

+The raw dataset used for this thesis can be found on this website: https://data.mendeley.com/datasets/5ck5zz6f2c/2
 ---

 ## Table of Contents